 There may be some pieces that you feel do not require quite as much babying as the box-within-a-box method.
 For these, you can use just a single box, but there are important factors here as well.

 Wrap the item with bubble wrap and secure it with packing tape.
 Place the item in the middle of an over-sized box and surround it with packing material.

 Make sure there is at least six inches of cushion between the object and all sides of the box.
 Also, you need enough packaging in the box to keep the breakable contents from moving even a little bit during shipping.

-Place either an invoice with a return address, business card, or “return to” note including your address within the box prior to sealing it in case the address on the outside of the box becomes illegible as the package makes its way through the shipping process.
+Place either an invoice with a return address, a business card, or a “return to” note that includes your address within the box prior to sealing it.
+This is helpful just in case the label gets damaged and the shipper inspects the contents to determine where the package originated.

-5. Seal the box.
-Seal the outer box securely with durable packing tape.
+It is important to seal the outer box securely with durable packing tape.
 Make sure the bottom edges of the box are taped as well as the top.

-6. Label the box.
-Label the box with the complete address taking care to tape over the writing or stick-on label.
+Label the box with the address, taking care to tape over the label.
+This will help ensure that the ink doesn’t run and become illegible if it becomes dampened in route to the recipient.
 Don’t forget to include your return address on the outside of the box.